-- Odourized pipelines: An unusual sulphur or rotten egg odour - Unodourized pipelines: A slight smell similar to diesel fuel or oil
+- Odourized pipelines:

+An unusual sulphur or rotten egg odour

+- Unodourized pipelines:

+A slight smell similar to diesel fuel or oil

-Unlike the natural gas delivered to your home which may be odourized, the natural gas in Alliance's pipeline is not odourized.
+Unlike the gas that is distributed in homes, the natural gas in Enbridge's pipelines does not have an odourant added to enhance its smell.
 While you may notice a slight smell, similar to diesel fuel, oil or propane, you will not smell the common rotten egg odour associated with natural gas.